FreedomChal/traffic-sign-classification/README.md

 As a last step, I normalized the image data because otherwise the gradients would become extreme.

-Here is an example of some unaugmented images and some augmented images:

-unagumented:
-![alt text][image3]

-augmented:
-![alt text][image2]

-The difference between the original data set and the augmented data set is that the colors are blurred, and the image is warped.

 #### Model architecture

 My final model consisted of the following: